 At middle left is an angel leading the child John into the wilderness; at lower left is the birth of John the Forerunner; at lower right is the beheading of John, and at upper right is the discovery of his head.

 This particular example is rather unusual in that the image of God the Father (“Lord Sabaoth) shown in the clouds at the top depicts him turned sideways instead of full-face, as is customary.
 Another unusual feature is that instead of bearing the Christ Child in a vessel (symbolizing the “Lamb” in the Eucharistic bread), John here carries his own head.
-And a third unusual feature is that the painter has placed the cross of martyrdom in John’s right hand, something generally omitted in this type.
+The head in the container instead of Jesus as “Lamb” was and is the preferred form in Greek iconography, and it was also the standard form in Russian iconography until the 17th century, when the “Child” in the chalice began to replace it.
+When John’s head is in the container, it tends to emphasize the death of John as a kind of “forerunner” to the death of Jesus, and of course as mentioned, the “Child” in the chalice has Eucharistic significance.
+A third unusual feature in this image is that the painter has placed the cross of martyrdom in John’s right hand, something generally omitted in this type.

 By the way, notice in the example below that all of the icon surface except for the central painting is covered with ornate metal.
 Such adornment was common on very old icons, and yes, the metal was attached by nailing it right onto the surface.
 That is why old icons, when these covers are removed, are seen to be full of little nail holes.
 The metal covering was added as a sign of respect, though punching numerous holes in the surface of a painting may not seem so to us today.